Some Tips for Traveling Light

 Why are these cubes so great?
 Each cube is actually a thin, deep, zippered container which allows you to organize your clothes to a finer degree than just sticking them into a suitcase.
 Imagine being able to pack specific pieces of clothing or other items together without the hassle of things getting separated in transit!

 I was able to use the cube system to organize everything I brought.
-The resort we stayed at did not have a dresser so having my clothes divided between cubes helped keep everything tidy and clean.
+One resort we stayed at did not have a dresser so having my clothes divided between cubes helped keep everything tidy and clean.